 How Spy Gadgets Became Popular

 For over two centuries, a range of widgets has been employed as tools for spying.
-The types, sizes, color, and technology employed in these spy gadgets have developed over time from simple encrypted notes of the old 19th-century gizmos to the advanced spy gadgets that have fascinated the minds of the modern generation today.
+The types, sizes, colors, and technology used in these spy gadgets have developed over time, from simple encrypted notes of the old 19th-century gizmos to the advanced spy gadgets that have fascinated the minds of the modern generation.

-Hid tools used for espionage and surveillance, spy gadgets have exploded into conventional recognition as one or two types are now supplied and affordable for even the ordinary Joe.
-But this booming popularity can be attributed more to popular films and TV programs that have stirred the imagination of old and young alike.
+Spy gadgets are tools used for espionage and surveillance.
+They have exploded into conventional recognition, as one or two types are now supplied and affordable for even the ordinary Joe.
+But this booming popularity can be attributed more to popular films and T.V. programs that have stirred the imagination of old and young alike.

-Smash Hit movies featuring James Bond, Jason Bourne, The Italian Job, Ocean’s 11, and a host of other spy and action films never ceased to dazzle audiences with their provoking array of spy gadgets.
-The big-screen doesn’t have a monopoly of featuring these amazing spy gadgets as top-grossing TV programs like The Avengers, The Man From Uncle, Spooks, CSI, twenty-four, and numerous others feature one kind of spy gadget or another within their episodes.
+Smash Hit movies featuring James Bond, Jason Bourne, The Italian Job, Ocean’s 11, and other spy and action films never ceased to dazzle audiences with their provoking array of spy gadgets.
+The big screen doesn’t have a monopoly on featuring these amazing spy gadgets as top-grossing T.V. programs like The Avengers, The Man From Uncle, Spooks, CSI, twenty-four, and numerous others feature one kind of spy gadget or another within their episodes.

 Even gaming has contributed much to the popularity of spy gadgets, and this virtual world is an even better platform to feature spy tools and technologies that aren’t even seen in the pictures.
-Spy contraptions and technologies such as night vision, thermal imaging, wire cameras, and so much more are integrated components of popular video console games such as Splinter Cell, Call of Duty, and other similar P.C or console games.
+Spy gadgets and technologies like night vision, thermal imaging, wire cameras, and more are integrated components of popular video console games such as Splinter Cell, Call of Duty, and other similar PC or console games.

 Spy Gadgets: The Thin Line Between The Pictures And Real Life